 If you check the AC drain line and pan and there is water in it, then there are chances there’s a clog somewhere in the drain line.
 If you are feeling adventurous at this point, you can disconnect the drain pipe to check for blockages inside the pipe and then connect it back.

-Sometimes the air vents on the face of the AC gets covered up accidentally, check to see that the vent is flipped right otherwise you AC will be working but not cooling your room as the air cannot come out of the vents.
+Sometimes the air vents on the face of the AC are mucked up and covered up accidentally.
+Check to see that the vent is flipped right otherwise your AC will be working but not cooling your room as the air cannot come out of the vents.